 The city hosts the prestigious Princess of Asturias Awards, more information here, one of the winners being Woody Allen,

-who filmed some of his 2008 hit Vicky Cristina Barcelona in Oviedo,
+who filmed some of Vicky Cristina Barcelona in Oviedo,

 and described it as “a delicious, exotic, beautiful, clean, lovely, tranquil and pedestrianized” city.
 My brief experience would only lead me to agree (although cycle friendly it ain’t).